Document Type : Original Articles

 Abstract

-Acinetobacter baumannii (A. baumannii) is a dangerous opportunistic pathogen causing various infections, particularly in healthcare settings, affecting immunocompromised individuals.
-It is a significant source of nosocomial infections due to its ability to produce extended-spectrum β-lactamases (ESBLs) and carbapenemase enzymes, which are a major concern for antibiotic resistance.
+Introduction: Acinetobacter baumannii is a dangerous opportunistic pathogen responsible for a wide range of various infections, particularly in healthcare settings, affecting immunocompromised individuals.
+It is a significant source of nosocomial infections due to its ability to produce extended-spectrum β-lactamases (ESBLs) and carbapenemase enzymes, making it a major concern for antibiotic resistance.

-To investigate the significant occurrence of ESBL-producing A. baumannii in hospitalized individuals, a total of 250 clinical specimens were obtained.
-Samples were collected aseptically from patients and cultured on blood agar and MacConkey agar media.
+Materials & Methods: To investigate the significant occurrence of ESBL-producing A. baumannii in hospitalized individuals, a total of 250 clinical specimens were obtained cultured on blood agar and MacConkey agar media.
 Identification of isolates was conducted using both conventional microbiological techniques and the automated VITEK 2 system.
-Duplicate isolates and specimens from colonization-prone sites, including throat and perianal areas, were excluded.
-Antimicrobial susceptibility and ESBL production were evaluated according to CLSI standards.
+Duplicate isolates and specimens from colonization-prone sites, including throat and perianal areaswere excluded.
+Antimicrobial susceptibility and ESBL production were evaluated according to Clinical and Laboratory Standards Institute (CLSI) standards.

 Keywords